Quick start

 What this calculator is for

-The Pregnancy Weight Gain Calculator compares current gain with BMI-based guideline ranges for singleton pregnancy planning.
+The Pregnancy Weight Gain Calculator compares current gain, BMI category, total guideline range, and weekly reference rate for singleton pregnancy planning.

 Use it when you want to: Estimate pre-pregnancy BMI category.
 Compare current gain with guideline ranges.